 22. Mechanical Sleeve Tattoo

-If you love the idea of advanced machines and want to look as though you’ve come straight out of a Terminator movie, then the mechanical tattoo style is going to get you excited.
-This ink has a robotic element to it, but can also be inspired by the Steampunk movement.
+If you love the idea of advanced machines and want to look as though you’ve come straight out of a Terminator movie, then the mechanical tattoo style will get you excited.
+This ink has a robotic element to it, but the Steampunk movement can also inspire it.
 Although this approach to tattooing is typically thought of as masculine, women are now showing that it can look just as good on them!